General · · 19 min read

 To successfully complete the AR-11 form, gather the following information in advance:

-• Full Name: Ensure your legal name matches what is on your immigration documents.
+• Full Name: Ensure your legal name matches what is on your identification.

-• Alien Registration Number (A-Number): This unique identifier, typically found on your green card or other immigration documents, is crucial for your submission.
+• A-Number: This unique identifier, typically found on your green card or other immigration documents, is crucial for your submission.

-• Current Location: Provide your new residential details where you will live.
+• Current Location: Provide your new residential address where you will live.

 • Previous Location: Include the place you are relocating from to maintain accurate records.

-• Date of Move: Specify the exact date when you changed your location.
+• Change Date: Specify the exact date when you changed your location.

 • Contact Information: Provide a phone number or email where you can be reached for any follow-up.

-Having this information easily accessible will simplify the process and reduce the chance of mistakes that could postpone your AR-11 change of address.
-Precise submissions are essential; failing to inform USCIS of an AR-11 change of address within 10 days can lead to severe penalties, including fines reaching $5,000 or even incarceration for up to six months.
-As Charles R. Baesler Jr. states, 'US Immigration requires that you and each dependent relocating with you complete the AR-11 change of address to report your location within 10 days of your move.'
-Many individuals overlook the importance of timely updates, which can complicate their immigration status.
+Having this information easily accessible will simplify the process and reduce the chance of mistakes that could postpone your application.
+Precise submissions are essential; failing to inform USCIS of an address change within 10 days can lead to serious consequences, including fines reaching $5,000 or even incarceration for up to six months.
+As Charles R. Baesler Jr. states, 'The law requires that you and each dependent relocating with you complete the AR-11 form to report your location within 10 days of your move.'
+Many individuals overlook the importance of this requirement, which can complicate their situation.
 For instance, the case study on "Consequences of Non-Compliance" illustrates how failing to report an address change can lead to severe legal repercussions.
-Therefore, being thorough and precise when completing the AR-11 change of address document is not merely a procedural step; it is a crucial element of upholding compliance with immigration regulations.
+Therefore, being thorough and precise when completing the document is not merely a procedural step; it is a crucial element of upholding compliance with immigration regulations.

 Each box represents a piece of information you need to collect before filling out the AR-11 form.
 Follow the arrows to see the order in which you should gather them, and remember that accuracy is crucial to avoid penalties.